-Art detects pollution by changing colour in toxic air Print Email Email to a friend Your email Your name Friend's email Friend's name Verification Please prove your humanity Go on prove it :) Close Related Articles Where are the new Australian musicals?
-Waiting in the wings As thrilling as they are for audiences, Australia’s musical theatre scene is dominated by productions honed on the West End and Broadway.
-Why a foundation became an ideas festival Always at the fore of cultural change, Gene Sherman reinvents her arts foundation, this time with a focus on nurturing creative thinking and ideas.
+Art detects pollution by changing colour in toxic air Print Email Email to a friend Your email Your name Friend's email Friend's name Verification Please prove your humanity Go on prove it :) Close Related Articles Good mental health in the arts needs more than talk Mental health and wellbeing in the arts have gained traction as topics for discussion, but is action being taken as seriously as the conversation?
+Where are the new Australian musicals?
+Waiting in the wings (Premium locked content) As thrilling as they are for audiences, Australia’s musical theatre scene is dominated by productions honed on the West End and Broadway.
+Why a foundation became an ideas festival (locked) Always at the fore of cultural change, Gene Sherman reinvents her arts foundation, this time with a focus on nurturing creative thinking and ideas.
 First creative arts Laureate awarded in Australia (locked) A NSW academic has received $3.2 million to harness immersive visualisation technology and pioneer a new approach to the study of subjective experience.
-Redundancy, renovation and restructuring: coping with chaos (Premium locked content) Working in an organisation going through a restructure or redevelopment can be a boon or a bust for your career.
 (Premium content) Premium content Emma Clark Gratton Wednesday 22 June, 2016 A UK artist has created a wearable artwork that changes colour according to pollution levels.
 This content is only available to members of ArtsHub Subscribe Now for instant access!
-A subscription to ArtsHub will enable you to: Access the most comprehensive jobs board for the arts sector, with hundreds of positions posted weekly Post, manage and monitor your social media campaigns using our extensive social media toolkit Promote yourself and your career to the largest arts community in UK by uploading your professional profile Access thousands of subscriber-only features, articles and guides Take advantage of exclusive ticket giveaways, offers and competitions ... and much, much more.
-Subscribe Now and be part of the British arts community Member login Email address Password Forgot password?
+A subscription to ArtsHub will enable you to: Access the most comprehensive jobs board for the arts sector, with hundreds of positions posted weekly Keep up to date with the latest industry news Access thousands of subscriber-only features, articles and guides Be in the know with upcoming events and exhibitions added daily ... and much, much more.
+Subscribe Now and join the British arts community today Member login Email address Password Forgot password?
 About the author Emma Clark Gratton is an ArtsHub staff writer.